lemlac/mulem/docs/reference.md

     print("value = {value}")
 ```

-#### `loop` / `until`
+#### `loop` / `until if`

-Add `until` after a `loop` block to create a condition that will break the loop.
-Unlike `loop if`, this will break when the condition is `True`, analogous to `if cond then break` inside the block.
-This would be a `do { body } while (!cond);` loop in other languages like C. The reason it doesn't use `while` or `if` is because that would get confused for the start of a block, and `do` already has a different meaning in Mulang, so `loop` and `until` were chosen instead.
-This makes it clear that `loop` and `until` are semantically connected since `until` is only used with `loop`.
+Postpone the conditional check until the end of the loop.
+Add `until if` after a `loop` block to create a condition that will break the loop.
+Unlike `loop if`, this will break when the condition is `True`, analogous to `if cond then break` inside the body.
+This would be a `do { body } while (!cond);` loop in other languages like C. The reason it doesn't use `while` is because that would get confused for the start of a block, and `do` already has a different meaning in Mulang, so `loop` and `until` were chosen instead.
+This makes it clear that `loop` and `until` are semantically connected since `until` can only come after `loop`.

 ```
 loop:
     body
+    if cond:
+        break

+-- Transforms into:

+loop:
+    body
-until cond
+until if cond
--- The loop will run at least once before checking the condition.
 ```

+The loop will run at least once before checking the condition.

-`loop`/`until` is arguably a better choice than `do`/`while` because it's more descriptive of what it's doing. *"Loop until this is true."* You can visually see that the condition is true after the `loop`/`until` block is finished, whereas you would need to invert the condition in your head for a `do`/`while` loop.
+`loop`/`until` is arguably a better choice than `do`/`while` because it's more descriptive of what it's doing. *"Loop until if this is true."* You can visually see that the condition is true after the `loop`/`until` block is finished, whereas you would need to invert the condition in your head for a `do`/`while` loop.
 It acts like a blockade to wait until a certain condition is true.

 ```
 mu i = 0
 loop:
     i += 1
-until i >= 10
+until if i >= 10
 -- i is >=10 at this point
 ```